sepy97/predictorTest/README.md

 trace.pseudo -- pseudocode of a loop that executes traces predicted by a 'predict' thread

+trace_condAtTheEnd.pseudo -- alternative version of a pseudocode of a loop; main difference is that branch conditions are checked (and captured) at the end of a trace
+***
 ifthenelse.cpp -- source file that I use for speedup measurement; has a loop with a single branch
 ***
 compile.sh -- bash script to compile everything